 Most users should simply use these default settings.
-If you want to change these default settings please see, Changing the Default Wireless Settings before connecting your wireless computers or devices.
+If you want to change these default settings please see, Chapter 4, Chapter 4, <a href="Changing the Default Wireless Settin

 You must use compatible wireless settings for each computer or device that you want to wirelessly connect to the Cable Modem/Router, as described below.